ymilord/Solidoodle-Press-E3D-v6/README.md

-# E3D Ready Firmware for the Soildoodle Press
+# E3D Ready Firmware & Parts for the Soildoodle Press

 This repo will have two versions.
 One Bowden and one direct drive.
 The in Firmware folder I've place a dump of the stock (shipping) firmware of the Press.